Natural Dyes - The Beginning

 Earlier this year, I attended a workshop at Bristol Textile Quarter, facilitated by Babs Behan of Botanical Inks.
 It was an introduction to Natural Dyeing, and my first foray into the various techniques that can be applied to colour fabric with things from nature.

 We learnt about and tried bundle dyeing, shibori and hapazome.
 Using organic, ethical silk as the base fabric, we scattered petals from ethically grown flowers, onion skins and inks and powders made with materials such as logwood and gallnut.
-The fabric had been pre-mordanted with alum, which helps make the dye 'hold' and the fabric colourfast.
-Sprinkling petals onto the fabric in a pattern, I then applied a mist of vinegar, which helps the dye process, and then folded tightly.
+The fabric had been pre-mordanted with alum, which aids in fixing the dye to the cloth, preventing fading from light exposure.
+Sprinkling petals onto the fabric in a pattern, I then applied a mist of vinegar, which helps enhance the pigments in the flowers, and then folded tightly.

-The circular piece was just bundle dyed, which was to be steamed on a stove for an hour, rotating every 15 minutes.
-The triangle piece was folded using Shibori techniques and was placed in a dyebath of Brazilwood for an hour.
+The circular piece was just bundle dyed, which was steamed on a stove for an hour, rotating every 15 minutes.
+The triangle piece was folded using Shibori-style techniques and was placed in a dyebath of Brazilwood for an hour.

 After the dyebath, the fabrics had been transformed - in the images above you can see what the tied fabrics looked like once out of the dyebath, and how they looked once they had been unfolded.
 I was really impressed with the vibrancy of the colour that the combination of petals and Brazilwood had formed in particular.
 The petals and leaves that were removed from the fabric were returned and could be used again once dry - although they may not have the same potency.